pulumi/examples/cloud-ts-url-shortener-cache/README.md

 # Serverless URL Shortener with Redis Cache

 A sample URL shortener SPA that uses the high-level `cloud.Table` and `cloud.API` components.
 The example shows to combine serverless functions along with containers.
+This shows that you can create your own `cloud.*`-like abstractions for your own use, your team's, or to share with the community using your language's package manager.

 ## Deploying and running the program